ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/SolManConnectorArchitecture.md

  * With event handlers ( they come from symbio-service-core)
  * With mvc controllers
 Event handlers are triggered on linking and unlinking and on sub process releasing.
 Controllers are called from the IFrame that opens from Symbio.
-This iFrame has te view from SolManConnector.
+This IFrame has the view from SolManConnector.
 All the calls that come are processed by the SapBLFacade.
 ![Test](media/SolManConnectorEntrancePoint.png)